morepath/morepath/doc/views.rst

   def get_my_collection():
       return MyCollection()

-it will automatically gain a default view for it that represents the ids in it as a comma separated list.
+it automatically gains a default view for it that represents the ids in it as a comma separated list.
 So the view ``collection_default`` is *generic*.

 Details
 -------